BenMaharjan/fireplace-palace/plan.md

 menu button
   - change from full screen on click to half screen
-  - change menu to cover 25% full width
+  - change menu to cover 25% full width and add opacity
+  - make menu have a slow drop down effect